gateio/gateapi-php/docs/Api/SpotApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$currency_pair = 'BTC_USDT'; // string | Currency pair.
+$currency_pair = 'BTC_USDT'; // string | Currency pair
-$side = 'sell'; // string | All bids or asks.
-Both included if not specified.
+$side = 'sell'; // string | Specify all bids or all asks, both included if not specified
-$account = 'spot'; // string | Specify account type  Classic account: All are included if not specified Unified account: Specify unified
+$account = 'spot'; // string | Specify account type  Classic account: All are included if not specified Unified account: Specify `unified`
-$action_mode = 'ACK'; // string | Processing Mode  When placing an order, different fields are returned based on the action_mode  - ACK: Asynchronous mode, returns only key order fields - RESULT: No clearing information - FULL: Full mode (default)
+$action_mode = 'ACK'; // string | Processing Mode  When placing an order, different fields are returned based on the action_mode  - `ACK`: Asynchronous mode, returns only key order fields - `RESULT`: No clearing information - `FULL`: Full mode (default)
 $x_gate_exptime = '1689560679123'; // string | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected

 try {